 The final evolution of Timburr, Conkeldurr is a pure Fighting type from Gen V. It isn't super common and it doesn't bring any notable resistances to the battle, but it's also not weak to any of Kyruem's attacks.
 Timburr is super common and it also benefits from Trade Evolution, leaving plenty of extra Candies for powering up.
-With Cloudy weather, it performs very well.
 If you're bringing Conkeldurr to this Raid, you'll want it to know Counter and Dynamic Punch.

-A Legendary Steel and Dragon type from Gen IV, Dialga hasn't seen widespread availability in Pokémon Go so many players don't have even one fully powered up.
+The mascot of Pokémon Diamond and the upcoming Pokémon Brilliant Diamond, Dialga hasn't seen widespread availability in Pokémon Go so many players don't have even one fully powered up.
 Still, if you have it, Dialga resists Kyurem's Steel type attack, and only takes normal damage from its Ice and Dragon type attacks.
-Dialga has also had a few runs in raids now, so most active players have had the chance to add it to their roster Metal Claw is the fast move you'll want Draco Meteor for the Charged attack.
+Dialga has also had a few runs in raids now, so most active players have had the chance to add it to their roster Metal Claw is the fast move you'll want, and Draco Meteor is the charged move of choice.

-The final evolution of Gen I Rhyhorn, Rhyperior isn't my first choice for this Raid.
+The Sinnoh Stone evolution of Gen I Rhyhorn, Rhyperior isn't my first choice for this Raid.
 As a Ground and Rock type, it's taking double damage from Kyurem's Ice and Steel type moves, but most players have at least one or two fully powered up (if not a whole team.)
 Rhyhorn has been around since the start and was featured in a Community Day.
 Plus Rhyperior is quite durable, even when taking double damage.
 If you do bring Rhyperior to this Raid, you'll want it to know Smack Down and Rock Wrecker.